inwonakng/ethical_ai/readme.md

 <!--@TODO if custom packages uses, we could have a script to move then into `venv` or let user do their global package stuff.-->

-## Configuring typescript

-### Download npm

-if you do not have npm downloaded already, use `sudo apt install npm` to install npm.

-### Install typescript

-use this command to then install typescript `sudo npm install -g typescript`

-### Install library for typescript

-use this command to make the node.js library to be available to typescript `npm install -D @types/node`

 ## Migration & Start Server

 ```bash